alvinj/KotlinQuickReference/README.md

 }
 ````

-- Functions declared like this:
+- Functions are declared like this:

 ````
 // single-expression syntax